Updated April 27, 2026

 It will require a little bit of setup because we are going to make requests through the BWT interface using the browser.

-Creating the list of pages you want exports of
+Create a list of pages you want to be exported

 Go to the AI Performance report in Bing Webmaster Tools and click Pages under List By.